LXanii/GD-Optimizer/README.md

 This list will be updated with more operating systems that are confirmed to work.

+# This is the Dev build.

+This is mainly used for ppl to help test the new versions.

-# Important
+# Changelog

-Relaunch the program everytime you join a new call on discord.